 November 19, 2015

-If you've ever wondered how you could turn your lifelong passion for sports into a rewarding career, then perhaps pursuing an online degree in sport management is the right path for you.
+If you've ever wondered how you could turn your lifelong passion for sports into a rewarding career, then perhaps pursuing a degree in sport management is the right path for you.
 Certainly, a passion for and knowledge of sports is instrumental to being successful in this field.
 If you can put a checkmark in those boxes, you're in a good spot already.
-However, there's much more to sports management than just basketballs and end zones.
+However, there's much more to sport management than just basketballs and end zones.
 Read on to discover the details of an industry that's not only challenging but also full of excitement, both on and off the field.

-Rapid and continuous industry growth, coupled with a multitude of positions in which a variety of interests and skills can be employed, makes sports management a highly sought-after and competitive profession.
+Rapid and continuous industry growth, coupled with a multitude of positions in which a variety of interests and skills can be employed, makes sport management a highly sought-after and competitive profession.
 As such, there is an urgent need to identify prospects with the necessary skill sets to effectively manage operations and drive organizational success.
-Earning a sports management degree is the key to cementing your place as a worthy candidate in the job market and it's a smart investment for anyone interested in getting in the game.
+Earning a sport management degree is the key to cementing your place as a worthy candidate in the job market and it's a smart investment for anyone interested in getting in the game.

 The resilience of this industry is also noteworthy, as it continues to thrive even in the face of troubling economic times.
 While folks who live on a budget might be willing to forego a meal out at a restaurant or a shiny new set of wheels, diehard sports fans will cut corners and scrimp in order to save up the cash to buy a ticket to a home game.
 Multiple factors are credited with fueling the industry, such as improvements in broadcasting and technology, leverage of social media, increases in the numbers and variety of sports publications and websites and the emergence of sports event management companies.
 In the case of the latter, much of the success in sport commercialization is attributed to these management companies' ability to maximize revenues and ensure the profitability of sports-related professions.

-There are a wide variety of career paths in sports management that may appeal to interested individuals.
+There are a wide variety of career paths in sport management that may appeal to interested individuals.
 Roles in marketing, sales, media relations, promotions, events and facilities management are just some of the opportunities afforded to degree holders with the specialized knowledge needed to engage in the day-to-day management of sporting activities and events.
-Along with the opportunity to pursue their passions, sports management professionals can also reap financial benefits and the assurance of career longevity.
+Along with the opportunity to pursue their passions, sport management professionals can also reap financial benefits and the assurance of career longevity.

 This degree type sharpens necessary business skills and acumen and furnishes the holder with invaluable insight into the economics of sport.
-Students enrolled in sports management programs are given the tools to understand and apply the essential business, legal and marketing components comprising all aspects of sports management.
+Students enrolled in sport management programs are given the tools to understand and apply the essential business, legal and marketing components comprising all aspects of sport management.
 Upon graduation, they are armed with a sturdy industry foundation and are primed to assume exciting roles in this highly-competitive field.
 So, why not join in the race?

-It's been said that the sports industry is run according to the same principles as any Fortune 500 company so it's important that well-educated and highly-skilled employees are at the helm of the ship.
+It's been said that the sports industry is run according to the same principles as any Fortune 500 company, so it's important that well-educated and highly-skilled employees are at the helm of the ship.
 According to the BLS, the sports industry requires the employment of a number of well-rounded skills at every level for effective strategy development and execution.
 Among these are strong analytical skills to make critical decisions and for effective conflict resolution.
 Additionally, proven verbal and written communication skills are also critical in this field, as is the ability to convey information effectively and interact positively with diverse audiences.
 In the same vein, the ability to collaborate and forge valuable partnerships is key.
-Business acumen and a spirit of entrepreneurship provide a solid foundation for professionals in sports management to thrive.
+Business acumen and a spirit of entrepreneurship provide a solid foundation for professionals in sport management to thrive.